 Our focus is on experimentation and discovery, and working together with all kinds of people from many backgrounds and with varying levels of experience.
 Directives and experiments for both art and writing are designed to help participants incorporate art-making into daily life.

 We draw from many influences including the ideas of political and psychological and philosophical thinkers, artists, playwrights, poets, pop culture, music and dance.

 Throughout a teaching career that spans twenty-five years, Carol has worked with students of many ages and walks of life.
 As Writing Consultant for the Brooklyn Public Library Literacy and Prison Services Program, she led creative writing workshops at the Brooklyn House of Detention for Men.

-Since 2021, Carol has facilitated creative writing workshops as part of the former St. Joseph's Orphanage Restorative Inquiry (now the Voices of St. Joseph's Orphanage) an initiative involving individuals who suffered severe physical and emotional abuse as children.
+In 2020, Carol founded a project with Threshold Collaborative: Agents of Change, and since that time, Carol has facilitated creative and dramatic writing workshops as part of the former St. Joseph's Orphanage Restorative Inquiry (now the Voices of St. Joseph's Orphanage) an initiative involving individuals who suffered severe physical and emotional abuse as children.

 In that capacity, and building towards work with other justice-involved groups and individuals, she served as dramaturg and producer for two theatrical productions of the writers' monologues.
 Carol also edited a collection of the S.J.O.R.I Writers' Group's poetry and non-fiction.